-Mean Jean is one tough cookie.
-She makes people act mean and bossy.
-She wants it her way.
-She is strident and pushy about how she thinks things should be done.
-But she doesn’t realize how her words are affecting others around her.
-She doesn’t realize how other people view their behavior.
+Kids like this may be strident and pushy about how they think things should be done.
+But they don't always realize how their words are affecting others around them.
+They don’t realize how other people view their behavior.

-If Mean Jean is taking over a child’s brain, talk about some different ways to think before you speak and the impact your words can have on others.
+To help, we can talk about some different ways to think before you speak and the impact your words can have on others.
 My favorite lesson to use with children is the Chrysanthemum Lesson.
 It’s simple yet visually it makes a big impact.
-You can easily adapt this lesson to address Mean Jean.

 Chrysanthemum by Kevin Henkes